Tinggong/Microstructure.jl/docs/src/guide/0_intro.md

 3. **Fitting Synthetic Data for Performance Evaluation**

-   Synthetic datasets with known ground-truth parameters are essential for [evaluate the accuracy and precision](3_fitting_eval.md) of microstructure model estimates for different data acquisition protocols.
-We demonstrate this process using the two-state MCMC approach for estimating the axon diameter index as an example.
+   Synthetic datasets with known ground-truth parameters are essential for evaluating the accuracy and precision of microstructure model estimates for different data acquisition protocols.
+See the [Fitting Evaluation](3_fitting_eval.md) page for demonstration of this process using the two-state MCMC approach for estimating the axon diameter index.

 4. **Applying Literature Models to Public Data**

    We apply established microstructure models on publicly available datasets.
 This tutorial demonstrates how to use neural network estimators for WM and GM models and adapt the prior distributions in training datasets.
-This includes:
+This currently includes:
    - The [SMT model in white matter](4_smt.md) using HCP data
    - The [SANDI model in gray matter](5_sandi.md) using Connectome 1 open microstructure data